acrolinx/java-https-tester/README.md

   which was changed significantly in Java 1.8.0_141.
 It restricts usage of SHA-1-signed certificates for TLS connections.
 Compare it to older versions and adjust if you absolutely have to.
-But be warned that you are reducing the security by doing so.
-Always prefer using better certificates on the server.
+But be warned that you are reducing security by doing so.
+Always prefer using suitable certificates on the server-side.
 * In some cases the `cacerts` file in that same folder caused problems for us.
 * Depending on the configuration of the server you are connecting to,